jpisklak/win-big/README.md

-# win-big
+# README: win-big

+## Overview

-This repo contains all of the data and R code used for the "Win Big" HF study.
+This repository contains all the data and R code used for the analyses in the *win-big study* and generates an HTML document of the results.

-To view the analysis summary, just download `results-2024-05-10.html` and open it in your computer's web browser.
+To view the results document, download `win-big-results--xxxx-xx-xx.html` and open it in your web browser.

----

-If you want to download the whole repo, the file `generate_markdown.R` will generate a new results summary html file.

----
+## Contents

+The directory, file, and variable names within this repository are designed to be self-explanatory.

+- `generate_markdown.R`: An R script used to run all the files necessary to produce the HTML results document.

+- `./data`: Contains cleaned versions of the raw data generated with `./r-scripts/exp_1a_data_filter.R` and `./r-scripts/exp_1b_data_filter.R`

+- `./data/raw-data`: Contains all the raw data merged from the e-prime files.

+  - `wc_full_data.csv`: All the merged Pavlovia and Prolific files with improved column names, including incomplete and aborted data.

+- `./r-scripts`: Contains scripts for specific tasks such as merging raw data files, plotting risky choice results, etc. These files are sourced in the markdown generation.
+To run one of these scripts independently, adjust the working directory to `./win-big` and run the dependencies listed in the script.

+- `./plots`: Stores all generated plots in both .png and .svg formats.

+- `./markdown`: Contains the R markdown files used to generate the HTML results document.